 Dutch B1 – how many hours?
 Many factors influence the time that it will take to learn Dutch.
 Your native language, your daily contact with Dutch, and the method are the three most important ones.
 In this post, we explain why.

-Before you start: Language Levels CEFR tells you where A2 and B1 stand for.
+Before you start: Language Levels CEFR tells you what A2 and B1 stand for.

 Estimated reading time 8 minutes

-Margreet Kwakernaak, author of Dutch for Dummies and 7 other Dutch textbooks
+Margreet Kwakernaak, author of Dutch for Dummies 3rd edition and 7 other Dutch textbooks

 First: your native language